-When a child enters the foster care system because his or her home is no longer safe, a judge may appoint a committed volunteer to help them.
-That volunteer is called a Court Appointed Special Advocate®, or CASA.
+When a child enters the child welfare system because his or her home is no longer safe due to abuse or neglect, a judge may appoint a committed volunteer to advocate for the best interest of the child in court and other settings.
+That volunteer is called a Court Appointed Special Advocate, or CASA.

 IMPORTANT UPDATE ON CASA & THE CHILD WELFARE SYSTEM REGARDING HURRICANE HARVEY